 Not all servers return an object with a

-Do not return the response object
+Don’t return the response object

+that’s not a good practice.
 The point of a data service is to hide the server

 interaction details from consumers.

-The component that calls the
+A component that calls the

 Always handle errors